DeMarcus Lawrence: 2019

 On March 4, 2019, the Cowboys placed the franchise tag on Lawrence, making him the highest paid defensive end in the NFL.
 On April 5, 2019, the Cowboys signed Lawrence to a five-year, $105 million contract with $65 million guaranteed.

 In week 7 against the Philadelphia Eagles, Lawrence recorded a sack forced fumble on Carson Wentz which was recovered by teammate Antwaun Woods in the 37–10 win.
 This was Lawrence's first sack in a game against the Eagles.
 He started all 16 games for the third time in his career, while collecting 40 tackles, nine tackles for loss (led the team), five sacks (second on the team), 36 quarterback pressures (second on the team), three passes defensed, two forced fumbles, and two fumble recoveries.

 2020

 In Week 2 against the Atlanta Falcons, Lawrence tallied five tackles.
-In Week 5 against the New York Giants, he recorded three tackles, six quarterback pressures, his first sack of the season on Daniel Jones, a strip sack which was returned by Anthony Brown for a 29 yard touchdown during the 37–34 win.
+In Week 5 against the Giants, he recorded three tackles, six quarterback pressures, his first sack of the season on Daniel Jones, a strip sack which was returned by Anthony Brown for a 29-yard touchdown during the 37–34 win.

-In Week 8 against the Philadelphia Eagles, he had four tackles (one for loss), one sack, two quarterback pressures, and one fumble recovery.
+In Week 8 against the Eagles, he had four tackles (one for loss), one sack, two quarterback pressures, and one fumble recovery.
 He posted 15 starts during the season, 52 tackles (8 for loss), 6.5 sacks (led the team), 37 quarterback pressures (led the team), one fumble recovery, four forced fumbles (led the team) and two passes defensed.